Our whale-watching cruise is truly exceptional vacation value for everyone.

-Boarding the vessel takes place at the Ivory Marina 156 Wharf St, Tweed Heads at 8:20 am NSW local time.
+Boarding the vessel takes place at 7:40 am at the Ivory Marina 156 Wharf St, Tweed Heads, and departs at 8:00 am NSW local time.

 - Panoramic views from multiple viewing platforms

-- We operate on New South Wales time
+- We operate in New South Wales time

-- No crowds, as cruise numbers are limited to 24
+- No crowds, as cruise numbers are limited to 50 at this time

 - Educational and informative commentary from our qualified crew members

-- Cruises depart at 8.20am every Wednesday, Thursday, Friday, Saturday, Sunday and Monday (NSW local time )
+- Cruises depart at 8.00 am every Wednesday, Thursday, Friday, Saturday, Sunday, and Monday (NSW local time ) closed Tuesday

 - 100% guaranteed whale sighting on every cruise, or receive another ticket for another day!